 The practice had a comprehensive programme of audits in place.
-Various audits that had been completed over the past 12 months including audits on record card and X-rays.
+Various audits that had been completed over the past 12 months including audits on X-rays and infection control.
 We reviewed the audits and saw that the aim of the audit was clearly outlined along with learning outcomes.
 Findings were summarised with actions identified.